GeotrekCE/Geotrek-mobile/README.md

 You can use custom images in the app (for exemple use your favorite bakground for the loading page of the app).
 We dedicated a folder `app/images/custom` to this.
 It's not mandatory but advised.

-### More options available in this file to be documented...

 Once you have the app ready you are going to create a Cordova project and use the `www` folder as the app sources.
 Let's see this.